czymh/JiutianDR/pages/products/gaea-hbt.md

 ## Overview

-The mock catalogs presented here are introduced in the [GAEA mock paper](https://arxiv.org/abs/2511.03281).
+The mock catalogs presented here are introduced in the [mock paper](https://arxiv.org/abs/2511.03281).

 ### Simulation Specifications